PIPEDA Compliance Checklist: Don't Miss a Thing

 Consent must be obtained for the specific intended use of the data, so the first step is obtaining that consent before gathering the data.
 This is usually done using an "opt-in" process.
 If you're going to use that data for reasons other than those for which consent was originally given, you need to obtain additional consent.

-It's important also to allow consumers to be able to see what data is being gathered.
-You must correct the data if they can prove the personal information you have may be inaccurate.
+It's important also to allow consumers individual access to be able to see what data is being gathered.
+You must respond to a request for access within 30 days, and you must correct the data if they can prove the personal information you have may be inaccurate.

 The third step is to ensure that all information is adequately safeguarded.

-Finally, PIPEDA lays out 10 principles an organization can follow to ensure they're meeting PIPEDA guidelines.
+Finally, PIPEDA lays out ten principles which we might think of as a PIPEDA compliance checklist, that an organization can follow to ensure they're meeting PIPEDA guidelines.
 These are:

 Pipeda Compliance Checklist